Organizational Knowledge Graph Product Tour

 The following view demonstration is using what we will call filter Set 1.
 Included Elements are Seats/Jobs, People, Teams.
 Included Connections are Member Of, Reports to, Owns.

-The 12 Elements of Your Organizational Graph
+The 12 Elements of Your Organizational Knowledge Graph

 Person